AAPI Constitution and Bylaws

 - At the Annual General Body Meeting, those members present and eligible to vote may conduct the business of the General Body.
 If a member eligible to vote makes a quorum call, the President shall decide, in accordance with this section, if a quorum is present.

 - Twenty percent (20%) of the voting members registered at the Annual Convention constitute a quorum for that meeting of the General Body.
-Once a quorum is established, the business of the meeting shall continue and all actions at the meeting shall be binding, even if a quorum is not present at later times in the meeting.

 - If, upon a quorum call, a quorum is not present as defined above, then the President may entertain motions to recess, adjourn, or adjourn to reconvene at a later date. (i.e. fix the time to which to adjourn).
 In addition, the President may arrange for a mail-in ballot to decide specific and urgent issues scheduled for consideration at that meeting.
 A simple majority of the returned ballots shall decide the issues, so long as not otherwise required by the Articles of Incorporation or the laws governing such matters.